khuck/nelder-mead/README.md

 The original is a simple C++ implementation of Nelder Mead, a numerical method to find the minimum or maximum of an objective function in a multidimensional space.
-This implementation uses the Nelder Mead method in [Implementing the Nelder-Mead simplex algorithm with adaptive parameters](https://link.springer.com/article/10.1007/s10589-010-9329-3) by Gao and Han, which makes a modification to improve convergence in higher
+That implementation uses the Nelder Mead method in [Implementing the Nelder-Mead simplex algorithm with adaptive parameters](https://link.springer.com/article/10.1007/s10589-010-9329-3) by Gao and Han, which makes a modification to improve convergence in higher